-- 6.37 The NPPF sets out that the government attaches great importance to the design of the built environment.
+6.37 The NPPF sets out that the government attaches great importance to the design of the built environment.
 Good design is a key aspect of sustainable development, is indivisible from good planning, and should contribute positively to making places better for people.
 The NPPF also provides that the planning system can play an important role in facilitating social interaction and creating healthy, inclusive communities.
 Planning decisions should address the connections between people and places and the integration of new development into the natural, built and historic environment (paragraph 61).
-The design policies of the SOCS (particularly CSQ3) and SOLP policies (particularly D1-D4) reflect these requirements. - 6.38 Previous iterations of development on this site showed built form only to the north of the bridleway.
+The design policies of the SOCS (particularly CSQ3) and SOLP policies (particularly D1-D4) reflect these requirements.

+- 6.38 Previous iterations of development on this site showed built form only to the north of the footpath.
 Whilst bringing built form into the southern area does encroach more into open countryside and there will be some loss of amenity from the existing footpath I do not consider this unacceptable from a landscape perspective as explained above.
-Development to the south does have some benefits as it introduces surveillance of the road and other leisure uses. - 6.39 The northern part of the site adjoins Bradfords Brook and there needs to be an appropriate buffer to the brook, for flooding and ecology reasons.
+Additionally development to the south does have some benefits as it introduces surveillance of the road and other leisure uses. - 6.39 The northern part of the site adjoins Bradfords Brook and there needs to be an appropriate buffer to the brook, for flooding and ecological reasons.
 The areas of archaeological interest need to be kept free from built development although the playing field and teenage play area are proposed in the vicinity.
-Hence the open space is serving two purposes protection and open space for leisure and recreation which is an efficient use of land.
-However until we have the details of proposed facilities it will not be possible to accurately decide siting.
-It will be necessary to ensure the areas of archaeological importance are retained and also not to compromise the infrastructure for the community.
-At a detailed stage it may be necessary to revisit the location of residential or infrastructure development and possibly the amount of residential development.
-It may also be necessary or practicable to secure contributions for off-site provision in lieu of on site provision for the playing field (discussed below under Infrastructure). - 6.40 The amount of development originally proposed (up to 550 dwellings) produced a challenge in respect of providing adequate infrastructure on the site.
+Hence the open space is serving two purposes protection and open space for leisure and recreation.
+Theoretically this is an efficient use of land however it is important that features are adequately protected and the provision of infrastructure is not compromised. - 6.40 It is evident that the playing field is being located in a depression required for SUDs.
+This is incompatible with the provision of a level playing field.
+As the playing field cannot be provided in this location it will be necessary to secure alternative provision. (discussed below under Infrastructure).
+Additionally until there are details of the proposed play facilities and allotments it will not be possible to accurately assess whether there is a conflict with archaeology and / or SUDs.
+At a detailed stage it may be necessary to revisit the location of residential or infrastructure development and possibly the amount of residential development. - 6.41 The amount of development originally proposed (up to 550 dwellings) was a challenge in respect of providing adequate infrastructure on the site.
 It also produced a net density of over 40.14 dwellings per hectare which was considered unacceptable in in relation to the character of the surrounding area.
 The current scheme has now been amended to 502 dwellings.
 This represents a net density of 36.64 dwellings if the extra care accommodation is included but if this is taken out of the equation this reduces to 33.48 dph.
 An assumption has been made the ECH is 60 dwellings.
-Smaller ECH have been known to be unviable a larger extra care development could not be accommodated on the site.
+Smaller ECH have been known to be unviable.
+It is questionable whether a 60 unit extra care scheme can be accommodated on the site but certainly a larger extra care development could not be accommodated on 0.5ha.